 The Non-Executive of Ocado Group (OCDGF) is Buying Shares

-Yesterday, the Non-Executive of Ocado Group (OCDGF), Richard Neil Haythornthwaite, bought shares of OCDGF for $99.81K.
+Today, the Non-Executive of Ocado Group (OCDGF), John W Martin, bought shares of OCDGF for $99.99K.

-This is Haythornthwaite’s first transaction since reporting a Buy transaction on GB:CNA back in October 2017
+This is Martin’s first transaction since reporting a Sell transaction on GB:FERG back in November 2019 In addition to John W Martin, one other OCDGF executive reported Buy trades in the last month.

 See today’s analyst top recommended stocks >>